zkgan03/FitnessKing/README.md

 	- to start run vite server

-### PayPal sandbox user credential
+### PayPal sandbox
 --------------------------------------------

-- Email : sb-e564c31712441@personal.example.com
+- You may need to Register an Account in [Paypal Sandbox](https://www.sandbox.paypal.com/us/home)
-- Password :  payment123
+- Update the relevant Paypal API keys in `.env`	files

 ### Web Services / API
 --------------------------------------------------
 - All the relevant README files will be inside each of the Project Folder